National Agriculture Day: get inspired

-In the lead up to National Agriculture Day this Friday, November 20, the Graham Centre for Agricultural Innovation – a collaborative research alliance between Charles Sturt University and the NSW Department of Primary Industries – invited some of its researchers to share why primary industries inspires them.
+In the lead up to National Agriculture Day this November 20, the Graham Centre for Agricultural Innovation – a collaborative research alliance between Charles Sturt University and the NSW Department of Primary Industries – invited some of its researchers to share why working in our primary industries inspires them.

 There’s opportunity in agriculture